Interactimation/aCourseInInteractiveTexts/syllabus.md

 These will be presented at the end of the semester
 Students may begin at any time, but individual units covering these fields will be staggered throughout the semester
 **10% Excellence Points:**
-May be awarded in three ways, two of them detailed above
+May be awarded in three ways -detailed above
-The Third Way: Awarded at the time of Project Presentations

-## Learning Outcomes: On completion of this course, students will have:
+### Learning Outcomes: On completion of this course, students will have:
 Established themselves as interested "stake holders" in the field of Interactive Texts
 Contributed to the development of texts which interact by competition and by cooperation
 Compiled a shared "knowledge base" on Interactive Texts